Trump set to announce Barrett as Supreme Court pick, as Dems vow to fight

 President Trump is expected to announce his pick to fill the Supreme Court seat vacated by the death of Justice Ruth Bader Ginsburg this afternoon, and multiple sources tell Fox News that Amy Coney Barrett will be his nominee.

-It comes as Republicans in the Senate have vowed that they will vote on Trump's Supreme Court nominee before the presidential election while Democrats have sworn that they will fight against her confirmation tooth-and-nail.
+It comes as Republicans in the Senate have vowed that they will vote on Trump's Supreme Court nominee before the presidential election while Democrats have sworn that they will fight against her confirmation tooth and nail.

-Trump has said he will announce his nominee to fill the seat at 5 p.m. on Saturday as members of the Senate and outside judicial activists on both sides have spent the week spinning up their massive political machines in anticipation of what is likely to be one of the nastiest political fights in recent American political history.
+Trump has said he will announce his pick to fill the seat at 5 p.m.
+Saturday as members of the Senate and outside judicial activists on both sides have spent the week spinning up their massive political machines in anticipation of what is likely to be one of the nastiest political fights in recent American political history.
 The ad campaigns and Senate procedural shenanigans have already started.

 "The stakes of this election, the stakes of this vacancy, concern no less than the future of fundamental rights for the American people," Senate Minority Leader Chuck Schumer.
 D-N.Y., said on the Senate floor this week.
 "All the rights enshrined in our Constitution that are supposed to be protected by the Supreme Court of the United States.
 All the rights that could be undone or unwound by a conservative majority on the court."